National Wages Council

 In making its recommendations on wage adjustments for the year, the NWC takes into consideration factors such as productivity growth, employment situation, international competitiveness, and economic growth and prospects.
 Public views are also sought and taken into account when drawing up the guidelines.

-A guiding principle established and observed by the NWC is that wage increase should lag behind productivity growth.
+A guiding principle established and observed by the NWC is that real wage increases should be in line with productivity growth over the long term.
 This is to ensure that wage increases are in line with economic growth and sustainable in the long run, so that Singapore’s competitiveness can be preserved and enhanced.

 How are the guidelines used?